 The PCs may not be suitable investments for you.
 You should not purchase PCs unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them.
-The Risk Factors section beginning on page 9 highlights some of these risks.
+The Risk Factors section beginning on page 7 highlights some of these risks.

 If you intend to purchase PCs, you should rely only on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related pool supplement (each, a "Pool Supplement") that we will make available on our internet website as to each PC Pool upon its formation.

-We also make available on our internet website certain loan-level information regarding each of the Mortgages backing our PCs based on information furnished to us by the sellers of the Mortgages.
-We may not have independently verified information furnished to us by sellers regarding the Mortgages backing our PCs and make no representations or warranties concerning the accuracy or completeness of that information.
+We may not have independently verified information furnished to us by sellers regarding the loans backing PC Pools and make no representations or warranties concerning the accuracy or completeness of that information.
 In addition, sellers sometimes provide information about certain mortgages that they sell to us in separate additional supplements ("Additional Supplements").

-Each Pool Supplement and Additional Supplement contains information on a pool-level basis as of the date of the issuance of the related PCs.
+Each Pool Supplement and Additional Supplement contains information as of the date of the issuance of the related PCs.
 For the convenience of investors, we may post Additional Supplements on our website and furnish them upon request.
 We have not verified the information in Additional Supplements and make no representations or warranties concerning the accuracy or completeness of that information.

-You can find additional and updated information about our PCs on our internet website at www.freddiemac.com/mbs.
+You can find additional and updated information about our PCs on our internet website at www.freddiemac.com/mbs/.
 We have not authorized anyone to provide you with different information.
 Any information that may be furnished to you by a third party may not be reliable.

-This Offering Circular, any related Pool Supplement, any loan-level information and any incorporated documents may not be correct after their dates.
+This Offering Circular, any related Pool Supplement and any incorporated documents may not be correct after their dates.